-Spring Hill College is a private institution which depends for its support chiefly on income received from tuition.
-Each student is charged a tuition fee which covers less than 70% of the cost of services provided by the College.
+Spring Hill College is a private institution that depends chiefly on income received from tuition for its support.
+Each student is charged tuition and fees which cover less than 70% of the cost of services provided by the College.
 The balance of the cost is met by income from endowment funds and gifts from alumni and other friends who are interested in the type of education which this institution provides.